notofonts/noto-sans-nushu/README.md

 ![Shop signs](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/09-shop-sign.jpg)
 *Shop signs with Nüshu characters next to their Hanzi counterparts, photo taken by the author in Jiangyong city, 2019*

 Usage of calligraphic brushes to do Nüshu calligraphy is adopted since a few decades, to write poems, short words or sayings.
-Displayed like Chinese calligraphy, they show an even more appealing look, a look closer to the calligraphy in Hanzi appreciated and familiar to Chinese people or chinese speakers.
+Displayed like Chinese calligraphy, they show an even more appealing look, a look closer to the calligraphy in Hanzi appreciated and familiar to Chinese people or Chinese speakers.

 ![calligraphy in Nushu](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/09-calligraphy-nushu.jpg)
 *translation: 'all the happiness at home', by Zhou Shaolian 周少莲*